Singapore had the coronavirus under control. Now it's locking down the country

 Second wave strikes

-On Thursday, Singapore's Ministry of Health confirmed that coronavirus cases had climbed to a record daily high of 287, quickly surpassing another record of 120 set last Sunday.
+On Wednesday, Singapore's Ministry of Health announced that coronavirus cases had climbed to a fresh record daily high of 447, with a majority of cases coming from the migrant worker dormitories.
 Like Hong Kong, Singapore is in the grip of what experts call a second wave of infections.
 Initially, many of the new cases originated from returning Singaporeans who'd contracted the coronavirus while traveling overseas, mostly in Europe.
 Then in the last few weeks, the island nation began to witness a worrying spike in locally transmitted cases.

-"Even if social distancing is perfect going forward, unlinked cases will go up for some days as transmission that happens in recent days are detected," Jon Huang, an epidemiologist at Singapore's Institute for Clinical Sciences, said in a thread on Twitter on Thursday.
+"Even if the social distancing is perfect going forward, unlinked cases will go up for some days" as transmissions that happen in recent days are detected, Jon Huang, an epidemiologist at Singapore's Institute for Clinical Sciences, said in a thread on Twitter on Thursday.

 Singapore has at least 20 local clusters, including a bridal studio and a nursing home, but a significant number of local cases have been traced back to at least three foreign workers' dormitories.

-Authorities promptly quarantined the migrant workers -- some 50,000 people mostly from India and Bangladesh -- in their rooms in those dorms, saying it was necessary to curb local transmission.
+Authorities promptly quarantined the migrant workers -- tens of thousands of laborers mostly from India and Bangladesh -- to their rooms in those dorms, saying it was necessary to curb local transmission.

 But the move has drawn criticism from human rights groups and Singaporean citizens alike as media reports surfaced about the crowded and unsanitary living conditions at the dorms, which among other things reportedly make it next to impossible to stay at least a meter apart.